Early Quranic manuscripts: Hijazi manuscripts

 The recto of the first folio of codex Parisino-petropolitanus.

-Although this font takes its name from a specific region in Arabia, the works written in this font do not have the quality to determine their affiliation to that region.

 Hijazi manuscripts are some of the earliest forms of Quranic texts, and can be characterized by Hijazi script.
 Hijazi script is distinguished by its "informal, sloping Arabic script."
 The most widely used Qurans were written in the Hijazi style script, a style that originates before Kufic style script.
 This is portrayed by the rightward inclining of the tall shafts of the letters, and the vertical extension of the letters.

 Codex Parisino-petropolitanus

-The so-called Codex Parisino-petropolitanus formerly conserved portions of two of the oldest extant Quranic manuscripts.
-Most surviving leaves represent a Quran that is preserved in various fragments, the largest part of which are kept in the Bibliothèque nationale de France, as BNF Arabe 328(ab).
-Forty-six leaves are held at the National Library of Russia and one each in the Vatican Library (Vat.
+The Codex Parisino-petropolitanus formerly conserved portions of two of the oldest extant Quranic manuscripts.
+One of these is preserved in various fragments, the largest part of which are kept in the Bibliothèque nationale de France, as BNF Arabe 328(ab).
+Forty-six folios are held at the National Library of Russia and one each in the Vatican Library (Vat.
 Ar.
-1605/1) and in the Khalili Collection of Islamic Art.
+1605/1) and in the Khalili Collection of Islamic Art (KFQ 60).

 BnF Arabe 328(c)

 BnF Arabe 328(c), formerly bound with BnF Arabe 328(ab), has 16 leaves, with two additional leaves discovered in Birmingham in 2015 (Mingana 1572a, bound with an unrelated Quranic manuscript).

-BnF Arabe 328(c) was part of a lot of pages from the store of Quranic manuscripts at the Mosque of Amr ibn al-As in Fustat bought by French Orientalist Jean-Louis Asselin de Cherville (1772-1822) when he served as vice-consul in Cairo during 1806-1816.
+BnF Arabe 328(c) was among a group of folios from the store of Quranic manuscripts at the Mosque of Amr ibn al-As in Fustat.
+These were bought by French Orientalist Jean-Louis Asselin de Cherville (1772-1822) when he served as vice-consul in Cairo during 1806-1816.

 The 16 folia in Paris contain the text of chapter 10:35 to 11:95 and of 20:99 to 23:11.
 The Birmingham folia covers part of the lacuna (gap) in the Paris portion, with parts of the text of suras 18, 19 and 20.